Join the Global Breast Cancer Movement

 Fat Necrosis

-A noncancerous breast change in which the breast responds to trauma with a firm, irregular mass, often years after the event.
+A benign (not cancer) breast change in which the breast responds to trauma with a firm, irregular mass, often years after the event.
 The mass is the result of fatty tissue dying, after either surgery or blunt trauma to the breast.
 This breast change does not increase risk of breast cancer.

 Fibroadenoma

-A benign (noncancerous) fibrous tumor that may occur at any age but is more common in young adulthood.
+A benign (not cancer) fibrous tumor that may occur at any age, but is more common in young adulthood.

 Fibrocystic Condition (Fibrocystic Changes)

-A general term used to describe a benign (noncancerous) breast condition that may cause painful cysts or lumpy breasts.
-Also called benign breast disease.
+A general term used to describe a benign (not cancer) breast condition that may cause painful cysts or lumpy breasts.

 Fine Needle Aspiration (FNA, Fine Needle Biopsy)